 The Center for the Integration of Research, Teaching, and Learning (CIRTL) seeks to transform higher education through implementing innovative, culturally responsive pedagogy that benefits all learners.
-CIRTL was founded in 2003 as a National Science Foundation Center for Learning and Teaching in higher education.
-CIRTL uses graduate education as the leverage point to develop future faculty committed to implementing and advancing evidence-based teaching practices to enrich undergraduate education that is accessible to all learners.
-(About CIRTL, 7/21/25) In 2025, the University of Rhode Island became a member of this cross-institutional network of research universities.
+CIRTL was founded in 2003 and uses graduate and postdoc education as the leverage point to develop future faculty committed to implementing and advancing evidence-based teaching practices to enrich undergraduate education that is accessible to all learners (About CIRTL, 7/21/25).
+In 2025, the University of Rhode Island became a member of this cross-institutional network of research universities.

 Through CIRTL, all of URI is working with the next generation of faculty to develop knowledge about and engagement with evidence-based teaching practices.
 Our membership in the CIRTL Network provides you with access to virtual courses and workshops offered by the Network’s 40+ member institutions.
 Your engagement in these cross-network offerings, in addition to URI-specific professional development opportunities can all count towards your progress through CIRTL’s three badge levels—completion of which can be included on your vitae and enhance your postgraduate job applications.